|

 Divemaster

-Zoe Greenberg took these rare photos in August 2011 off Lana`i.
+Zoe Greenberg took these rare photos off Lana`i in August 2011 at

-rigid and surprisingly hard to the touch.
-Pyrosomas propel
+hard to the touch.
+Pyrosomas propel themselves by expelling

-body" and these animals are brightly luminescent if disturbed.
+and these animals are brightly luminescent if disturbed.
+Probably

-Probably the luminescence is visible only in the dark.
-An internet
+the luminescence is visible only in the dark.
+An internet search

 atlanticum, which is supposed to be the most common Pyrosoma